 Intervention logic Indicator Enhanced connectivity and accessibility to St Helena will support the delivery of the Island's 10 Year Plan and digital strategy St Helena signs a contract to improve connectivity through the preferred solution Due to its isolation and demographic improved telemedicine is a key strategic priority for St Helena Telemedicine policy to be developed Supporting disabled people and children with Special Educational Needs is a key strategic priority for St Helena Disability, speech and language and SEN policies developed Securing an appropriate landing location is key to the successful landing of a submarine cable On-Island survey work to be completed and reported upon Conduct a desk top marine survey of the cable route is required to successfully deliver the sub marine cable to St Helena Desk top survey is completed by vendor To enable the entire Island population to benefit from increased connectivity, training and support needs to be provided SHG, jointly with Enterprise St Helena , will launch "St Helena Connected", to provide a programme of training and seminars open to the whole community to enable the population to take advantage of increased connectivity St Helena is committed to improving services for disabled people and people with Special Educational Needs All relevant staff delivering health, social care and education to receive training in use of recording systems and medical referrals, especially diagnostics and disability/SEN Improved business climate, economic growth and job creation through improved connectivity Enterprise St Helena to develop and deliver training opportunities to 10 businesses.
-The sub marine cable starts to be laid thus signalling increased capacity to the world and reducing isolation Sub marine cable laying has commenced and is progressing to St Helena Delivering increased speed and capacity of telecommunications to St Helena will have a substantial positive impact on the local population as well as on tourists Commencement of delivery of the preferred solution A marine survey is required to ensure all risks where possible are mitigated for the successful delivery of the sub marine cable Marine survey commences
+The sub marine cable starts to be laid thus signalling increased capacity to the world and reducing isolation Sub marine cable laying has commenced and is progressing to St Helena

-$^{11}$ Enterprise St Helena is the Economic Development Agency for SHG.
+$^{\rm 12}$ Enterprise St Helena is the Economic Development Agency for SHG.